Asuma9/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printf "%.2f" $NUM | sort - print a number with 2 decimal places and store it in NUM printf "%x\n" $DECIMAL tr A-Za-z N-ZA-Mn-za-m - command to encode and decode an ASCII text using rot13 encryption
+printf "%.2f" $NUM | sort - print a number with 2 decimal places and store it in NUM printf "%x\n" $DECIMAL tr A-Za-z N-ZA-Mn-za-m - command to encode and decode an ASCII text using rot13 encryption paste -d, -- | cut -d, -f1 - print every other line from the input starting with the first line